openstack-archive/tricircle/specs/pike/cross-neutron-vxlan-networking.rst

 **How to support different back-ends besides ML2+OVS implementation**

-We consider two typical back-ends that can support cross-pod VxLAN networking, L2 gateway and SDN controller like ODL.
+We consider two typical back-ends that can support cross-Neutron VxLAN networking, L2 gateway and SDN controller like ODL.
 For L2 gateway, we consider only supporting static tunnel endpoint information for L2 gateway at the first step.
 Shadow agent and shadow port process is almost the same with the ML2+OVS